-- Students are required to ensure that the University has their current address.
-If the student moves they must inform the University of the change of address. - Prior to completing enrolment the University will use the student's personal email address as the main point of contact.
-If the student needs to change their email or postal address details at this time, the student should contact the Contact Centre. - Once the student accepts the Enrolment Offer and is fully enrolled (ENR status) all contact will be through the UC email and web portal.
-It is a condition of the student's enrolment, as per the student declaration, that all students must read information on their UC Student email/web portal at least once per week.
-Any changes to an email and postal address at this time must be submitted online. - For an exemption, students must apply to and be approved by the Director of Student Services and Communications. - Enrolled University of Canterbury students should change their current and permanent/ emergency addresses online through UC Student Web. - (g) If a student wishes to change any details in the Enrolment Offer they should contact the University.
-Students who no longer wish to attend the University of Canterbury must follow the instructions given describing how to decline their offer
+time must be submitted online.

+- For an exemption, students must apply to and be approved by the Executive Director of Student Services and Communications. - Enrolled University of Canterbury students should change their current and permanent/ emergency addresses online through myUC. - (g) If a student wishes to change any details in the Enrolment Offer they should contact the University.
+Students who no longer wish to attend the University of Canterbury must follow the instructions given describing how to decline their offer.